gitfx/GitFx/README.md

 ## Usage

-Let's start with a Python code that'll be used to create a serverless service:
+Let's start with a Python code that'll be used to create a Serverless service:

 ```python
 # function.py